HamdKamal/Assessment/README.md

 - Design Solution with Clean Architecture in .NET 7
 - Implementing Repository Pattern and Entity Framework with Clean Architecture
-- Asp.net Core prenciple was Implement in this Project [dependancy Injection]
+- Asp.net Core prenciple was Implement in this Project
 - Configuring dependency injection for Application project
-- Code first Migration , dbcontext builder in Sql Server Clint.
+- Code first Migration , dbcontext builder to Sql Server Clint.

 # run a project
 - go to appsetting.json file on Assessment & EmployeeApi Projects